jlevy/the-art-of-command-line/README.md

 - Know about `cut`, `paste`, and `join` to manipulate text files.
 Many people use `cut` but forget about `join`.

-- Know that locale affects a lot of command line tools, including sorting order and performance.
+- Know that locale affects a lot of command line tools in subtle ways, including sorting order (collation) and performance.
 Most Linux installations will set `LANG` or other locale variables to a local setting like US English.
-This can make sort or other commands run many times slower.
-(Note that even if you use UTF-8 text, you can safely sort by ASCII order for many purposes.)
-To disable slow i18n routines and use traditional byte-based sort order, use `export LC_ALL=C` (in fact, consider putting this in your `~/.bashrc`).
+But be aware sorting will change if you change locale.
+And know i18n routines can make sort or other commands run *many times* slower.
+In some situations (such as the set operations or uniqueness operations below) you can safely ignore slow i18n routines entirely and use traditional byte-based sort order, using `export LC_ALL=C`.

 - Know basic `awk` and `sed` for simple data munging.
 For example, summing all numbers in the third column of a text file: `awk '{ x += $3 } END { print x }'`.
 This is probably 3X faster and 3X shorter than equivalent Python.